jkraft2001/DataStructures/README.md

 Files are organized into three folders:
  * Homework - collection of homework code files and assignments.
  * Labs - collection of lab code files and assignments.
  * Source - source code examples provided for student use by the course instructor.
+Can include .cpp and .h files, as well as slides from presentations explaining the solutions.